 An average mobile user receives over 20 – 50 or 50 -100 notifications per day .
 Push notifications could originate from messengers (WhatsApp, SMS), e-mail programs or other applications that we use.
 That little beep sound, vibration or the notification light that keeps blinking makes us instantly stop what we are doing.
 As brands & marketers, we have to use notifications responsibly to ensure users don’t perceive our communication as intrusive or as a waste of their time.

 Annoying notifications continues to be the number #1 reason while people uninstall mobile apps.
-Nearly 71% respondents in a recent survey mentioned they had uninstalled mobile apps due to annoying notifications.
-Notifications have to be valuable, relevant contextually and well timed.
+Nearly 71% of respondents in a recent survey mentioned they had uninstalled mobile apps due to annoying notifications.
+Notifications have to be valuable, relevant contextually and well-timed.

 5 Best Practices for Push Notifications

 Personalize push notifications based on human needs, desires, and priorities.
 Personalization helps you to get the best out of push notifications.
 Personalization necessarily involves the following:

 Configuring default push notifications: You ask for user permission either in the pre-ask splash page or in-app message.
 If the user decline to enable push notifications in the pre-ask splash page, you can wait time the time they are familiar with the app.
 Ask the user again later using an in-app message to enable push notification.